 The 2016 update to the Urban Communities chapter will focus on sustainability and health, racial, economic and social equity of all King County’s unincorporated urban communities by strengthening the nexus of land use and housing with health, public transportation, jobs, education, and social services.

+Update and strengthen policies to provide increased attention to areas with low income communities and people of color to address inequities and disparities.

-Align with and advance the Communities of Opportunity initiative.
+Advance the Communities of Opportunity initiative.
 Consider vehicles for communities to engage in innovative healthy place-making work.

 Identify prospects for partnerships with cities, especially within identified Potential Annexation Areas (PAAs).

-Review and update annexation policies to promote timely annexation of the remaining urban unincorporated area.
+Review and update annexation policies to promote timely annexation of the remaining urban unincorporated area, including consideration of utilizing zoning and/or development regulations of the city identified for the PAA.

+Update PAA map, as needed.

 Address lingering service delivery issues in urban unincorporated areas likely to remain in King County governance for the foreseeable future.